Object Oriented Programming in Python

 class Person:

-__name = "Alice" # Private variable
+self.__name = "Alice" # Private member

 def __display(self): # Private method